-Best Hawaii lodging is the last major element for the visitor planning that first Hawaii vacation.
+Best Hawaii lodging is the third major element for the visitor planning that first Hawaii vacation.
 And as soon as you know where to sleep, you’ll be concerned with how to get around and how to make the best use of your time in the islands.
 This part 3 blog will help you with all these details.
 (Previous installments covered Visiting Hawaii and the Best Hawaiian Islands.)

 Best Hawaii Lodging, by the Numbers

 Just as we did when considering which islands to visit in the first blog of this series, we’ll start with some data taken from the most recent (2015) Hawaii Visitor Research Report.
 Here’s where Hawaii’s 8.6 million visitors find their best Hawaii lodging:

 Interpreting the Data

 – Only a very small number of visitors (4%) stay in more than one type of lodging.

 – Only about 1% of all visitors stay in B&Bs, hostels, camp sites (including sleeping on the beach) or on a cruise ship.

 We can basically ignore these least popular options, and that gives us the breakdown in the right-hand column.
 It shows us that: